Author: Virginie Glaenzer, Fractional Marketing Officer

 It is a new mentality.
 It rests on some essential skills: listening, empathy, and self-awareness—the ability to connect with different audiences and stakeholders.
 The bridging leader will be secure in themselves, with low ego needs.
 A systems thinker with the ability to design, convene and manage a process of partnership.

-At the core, the bridging leader can create that safe place for creativity and progress to happen.
+At the core, the bridging leader can create a safe place for creativity and progress to happen.
 By creating and sustaining effective working relationships among key partners and stakeholders, resolution and the removal of unnecessary conflict are attained.

 By “bridging” the different perspectives and opinions to be found across various stakeholders, a joint plan can be developed and shared to find solutions for business, social and economic problems.